If you're a nonprofit, chances are, you're constantly looking for ways to better your fundraising strategies to raise more money for your cause.

 Everyone loves a little spotlight now and then.
 By carefully implementing a recognition strategy, your organization will take a huge step toward boosting donor retention rates.

 Incentivizing your employees and recognizing your donors will go a long way in terms of fundraising results, but your cause awareness will never grow exponentially unless you have an army of grassroots supporters well-equipped to spread the word.

-Large organizations, such as AAMDS have adopted peer-to-peer fundraising or grassroots fundraising for their campaigns and events.
+Many large organizations have adopted peer-to-peer fundraising or grassroots fundraising for their campaigns and events.